JasonBarnabe/UserAgent/README.md

 If you like User Agent, consider making a donation.
 Suggested amount is $5.

 * [Donate by PayPal or credit card](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=jason.barnabe@gmail.com&item_name=Contribution+for+User+Agent)
-* Donate BitCoin to 1MQktgSoygLG8HJsCVBa3hmQ3WjkC5ASqp

 Credits
 =========

-UserAgent is a revival of [an official Vanilla addon that stopped being supported](https://github.com/vanilla/addons/tree/master/archive/UserAgent).
+UserAgent is a revival of an official Vanilla addon that stopped being supported.

 Browser icons courtesy of [alrra/browser-logos](https://github.com/alrra/browser-logos).